top of page

 My Story

 I was born, and have lived and worked in London all my life.
 My education was woeful, typical of most working-class kids of '70's, and I could barely read when I left secondary school.
-I managed to drag myself through the sixth form and two years at Brixton College, before working for BT as an engineer where I was (and still am) the only woman working with two hundred blokes!
+I managed to drag myself through the sixth form and two years at Brixton College, before working for BT as an engineer where I was the only woman working with two hundred blokes!

 I know it sounds like an old cliché, but my education started when I left school, and I truly have been attending the University of Life ever since.

-I am now divorced with two beautiful sons, and after the birth of my youngest son in 2009, I took a slightly more sedate role within BT, when I managed to convince myself to start writing down some of the ideas for novels that I have had clanging around in my brain for the past forty-odd years.
+I am now divorced with two beautiful sons, and after the birth of my youngest son in 2009, I took a slightly more sedate role within BT, when I managed to convince myself to start writing down some of the ideas for novels that I have had clanging around in my brain for the past 40-odd years.
 I thought it was better to drag them out before the menopause and then dementia kick in.

-I hope to give these, so far, voiceless under-class a real voice in a realistic, authentic and un-sanitised depiction of history.
+I hope to give these, so far, voiceless under-class a real voice in a realistic, authentic, and un-sanitised depiction of history.

 I hope you enjoy some of the yarns that I have devised, for they are sometimes funny, sometimes sad, very adult, and above all entertaining.